ajtroup1/Speakeasy/README.md

 ## Speakeasy
-Speakeasy is a web app similar to Discord where users can join their friends in channels to send messages.
+Speakeasy is an example web app similar to Discord where users can join their friends in channels to send messages.
+This is an API for that app.

 ## API Documentation
-When navigated into the Speakeasy folder, cd into backend to run commands from the Makefile.
+*MAKEFILE: When navigated into the Speakeasy folder, cd into backend to run commands from the Makefile.
 The Makefile contains standard functions like run, test, ..., so reference this for what you can do with it
 ```
 build:
 	@go build -o bin/speakeasy cmd/main.go